sohee-b/markdown-cheatsheet/README.md

 ### Note
-Includes "non-official" specs of the Markdown language, supported by some of the markdown renderers.
+Includes "non-official" specs of the Markdown language, supported by some markdown renderers.

 ### Table of Contents
 - [Code](#code)